ParallelMaths/parallel/pages/7-13-good-will-hunting.md

 ::: problem id=1_3 marks=1
 __1.3__ For 8 dots, there are 4 distinct trees.
 Here are 5 trees, so two of them must be essentially the same.
-Which tree can be twisted and reshaped into another tree?
 Which pair of trees can be twisted and reshaped into each other?

 ![](/resources/7-13-good-will-hunting/graph-5a.png)
 ![](/resources/7-13-good-will-hunting/graph-5b.png)